Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Instead of jumping straight on to one of the large canal cruises, hunt down a private boat instead.
 You’ll be able to find companies or individuals offering private tours on smaller or even private boats if you’re with a small group, and these are not only much more fun but also better value for money.

 A one hour canal cruise on one of the large boats will set you back around €15, with many having an onboard bar with drinks available for an additional fee.
-We found a small private boat which took our group of 5 for €20 per person, including unlimited drinks from an onboard icebox.
+We found a small private boat that took our group of 5 for €20 per person, including unlimited drinks from an onboard icebox.

 Our boat driver/personal tour guide was a friendly and funny local guy who showed us some more off-the-beaten-path areas (including the part of town he was from) and told us stories about real Amsterdam.
 Plus we had the company of his lovely dog Telmar who sat up front enjoying the gorgeous sunshine and posing for photos.